-As someone who enjoys the Online marketing world, I have found that after peeling off the layers of what marketing truly is…is selling.
+As someone who enjoys the Online marketing world, I have found that, after peeling off the layers, what marketing truly is…is selling.

 And going even deeper into selling, I found that selling is all directly related to human psychology.
-Understanding the way that the human mind thinks, behaves and acts is your key into selling.
+Understanding the way that the human mind thinks, behaves and acts is your key to selling.

 - You want to move your potential customer closer to pleasure